vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/ug_intro_vdf_expedia_storage_gb.html

-If you decide that there is sufficient space to store the vDataFrame in the database, run the :py:func:`verticapy.vDataFrame.to_db`  method:
+If you decide that there is sufficient space to store the :py:func:`~verticapy.vDataFrame` in the database, run the :py:func:`~verticapy.vDataFrame.to_db`  method:

 .. code-block:: python

     expedia.to_db(
         "public.expedia_clean",
-        relation_type = "table"
+        relation_type = "table",
     )